carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 same form regardless of the exact op.
 This is particularly useful for implementing declarative pattern rewrites.

-The second and third forms are good for use in manually written code given that they provide better guarantee via signatures.
+The second and third forms are good for use in manually written code, given that they provide better guarantee via signatures.

 The third form will be generated if any of the op's attribute has different